2022 North Dakota Attorney General election

 The 2022 North Dakota Attorney General election took place on November 8, 2022, to elect the Attorney General of North Dakota.
-Incumbent Republican Attorney General Wayne Stenehjem had announced before his death on January 28, 2022, that he was retiring, and was replaced by former United States Attorney for the District of North Dakota and former Lieutenant Governor Drew Wrigley, who was running for a full term in his own right.
+Incumbent Republican Attorney General Wayne Stenehjem had announced before his death on January 28, 2022, that he was retiring, and was replaced by former United States Attorney for the District of North Dakota and former Lieutenant Governor Drew Wrigley, who successfully ran for a full term in his own right.